Well, it’s that time of year again.

 A simple desk tucked in a closet now feels so high-end!

-Without a doubt, this homework station we spotted at the Northern Wasatch Parade of Homes caught our eye this year.
+No doubt, this homework station we spotted at the Northern Wasatch Parade of Homes caught our eye this year.

-A simple slide of the doors and the mess is hidden away.
+This nook is filled with tons of storage space and the barn doors are brilliant, a simple slide of the doors and the mess is hidden away.

 Are you loving these ideas?!
 Please pin it, save it for later and share it with a friend.